FreddyJD/ai-laugh-detector/README.md

 - Added a Docker so anyone can use it.
 (Just trying to get it working took me a solid a week.)
-- A NodeJS Wrapper that creates a simple api that will download a YouTube video and covert it to a wavfile.
+- A NodeJS Wrapper that creates a simple api that will download a YouTube video
 - Simple frontend where you can lazy load the YouTube video.